cockroachdb/docs/v22.1/manage-certs-vault.md

 docs_area: manage.security
 ---

-This tutorial walks the user through implementing [public key infrastructure (PKI)](security-reference/transport-layer-security.html) using [Vault PKI Secrets Engine](https://www.vaultproject.io/docs/secrets/pki) for a {{ site.data.products.core }} cluster deployed in Google Cloud Platform (GCP).
+This tutorial guides the user through implementing [public key infrastructure (PKI)](security-reference/transport-layer-security.html) using [Vault PKI Secrets Engine](https://www.vaultproject.io/docs/secrets/pki) for a {{ site.data.products.core }} cluster deployed in Google Cloud Platform (GCP).

 PKI involves careful management of the certificates used for authentication and encryption in network traffic between servers and clients.